Tave

 Solo photographer needing all features:

-• HoneyBook Essentials (annual): $49/month -- needed for scheduling and automation
+• HoneyBook Essentials (annual): $49/month, needed for automation, SMS reminders, and more than 1 scheduling session

 • Tave saves $318/year while including scheduling, automation, and SMS